The Patrick McCaffrey

 These soldiers are all a part of the A/579th Engineers attached to TF Tacoma of the 81st BCT.

 dismounted patrol, riding a motorcycle away from the suspected POO.
-The Humvees maneuvered into position to
+The Humvees maneuvered into position to intercept the two

 identification to prove it.TF Tacoma headquarters ordered Valdez and his crew to detain them.
-Sarla, McClurg,
+Sarla, McClurg, Aponte and

 performed their duty to perfection.
-The team reflected the entire ordeal had been a "reality
+The team reflected the entire ordeal had been a "reality check" for them.

 She explained presenting her findings, stating I submitted a sworn statement, which my commander requested.

-one of glory such as the various patrol groups, but without her, the work done by Valdez, Sarla, McClurg,
+one of glory such as the various patrol groups, but without her, the work done by Valdez, Sarla, McClurg, McCaffrey, and Aponte

 Engineers to Infantrymen: